 For tough stains, create a solution of one part hydrogen peroxide and one part dish soap or water.
 Distribute the concoction over the stain and let it work for approximately 30 minutes.

-With a rag or cloth, gently rub the stain to create a lather.
+Gently rub the stain with a rag or cloth to create a lather.
 Then dab the moisture with a dry cloth to soak it up.

 Proceed to pour some water over the stain to rinse the soap.
 If you skip this, the soap will accumulate dirt and dust, giving your carpet a dirty appearance.